 6: Section 80C Deduction

 Another benefit of SIP in debt funds is also known as the eighth wonder of the world that is the power of compounding.
 Investing over a long period in a SIP can make the investor earn returns on the returns earned by the investment and before they realize the invested money starts compounding.
 This enables the investors to build a large corpus that will be sufficient to achieve their long-term financial goals with small but regular investments.
-Although interest is also compounded on the quarterly basis in the recurring deposit, it cannot be matched with SIP in debt funds simply because the returns offered by debt funds are much higher – so over time, the difference in returns is greater too.
+Although interest is also compounded every quarter in the recurring deposit, it cannot be matched with SIP in debt funds simply because the returns offered by debt funds are much higher – so over time, the difference in returns is greater too.

 Understanding Debt Funds in Greater Detail

 In general, debt securities come with a fixed maturity date & pay a fixed rate of interest.
 Credit ratings are also assigned to debt securities.
 These credit ratings help the investors to understand the ability of the issuer of the securities or bonds to repay their debt, over a certain time horizon.
 There are different rating organizations such as CRISIL, CARE, FITCH, Brickwork, and ICRA that are responsible for issuing the rating to the securities.
 Fund houses use the ratings to evaluate the ability of the issuer of the security to repay their debts or the creditworthiness of issuers of debt securities.
 So a simpler way to understand debt funds will be to consider them as a way of passing through the interest income that they receive from the bonds they invest in.
-But that is not as simple as it looks and there are still some complexities involved it.
-Debt Mutual Funds, unlike the FDs that individuals invest in, makes investments in bonds or securities that are tradable, just like shares in stock markets are tradable.
+But that is not as simple as it looks and there are still some complexities involved in it.
+Debt Mutual Funds, unlike the FDs that individuals invest in, make investments in bonds or securities that are tradable, just like shares in stock markets are tradable.
 And similarly to stock markets, the prices of different bonds on the debt markets can rise or fall according to the market conditions prevailing at the time.

 Read: 10 Debt Funds That Gave Better Returns Than FD

 And according to the market conditions the mutual fund house can decide to buy a bond or sell it and if its price subsequently rises, then they can make money over and above what the fund house or the investor could have made out of the interest income.
-This, in turn, will result in higher return for investors.
+This, in turn, will result in a higher return for investors.
 But a question would have popped into your mind as to why would bond prices rise or fall?
 What makes them volatile just like the share prices of the company?
 So there can be a lot of reasons behind it.
-But the most important one is change in interest rates.
+But the most important one is the change in interest rates.
 Not even the actual change but the expectation of such a change could result in rising or falling in bonds or security prices in the debt market.
 Let us suppose that there is a bond that currently pays out interest at a rate of 9% per annum.
-Now due to changing market conditions, the interest rates of the economy falls and newer bonds that are issued pay out interest at 8%.
+Now due to changing market conditions, the interest rates of the economy fall, and newer bonds that are issued pay out interest at 8%.
 This makes the first bond worth more than earlier as the given amount of money invested in it can earn more money due to higher interest payment and subsequently its price would now rise.
 Mutual fund houses that keep holding this bond would find their holdings worth more and this would enable them to make additional profits by selling this bond.

 Having seen all the advantages that investment in SIP has over bank recurring deposits it becomes clear on what to choose when you are confused on what to invest in do make sure to do a thorough analysis before investing in any scheme.